 For couples with children, it is your joint working hours that count towards the 30-hour total.

-Tax credits: other changes
+Tax credit: other changes

 You don't have to tell HMRC about the following changes, but it might be in your interests to do so, as you may be entitled to a higher tax credit award:

-- A young person over 16 continues in full time education, registers with a careers service, Connexions or equivalent, or joins an approved government training scheme
+- a young person over 16 continues in full-time education, registers with a careers service, Connexions or equivalent, or joins an approved government training scheme

-- Your income goes down
+- your income goes down

-- Your childcare costs go up by £10 a week or more (and the change lasts at least four consecutive weeks)
+- your childcare costs go up by £10 a week or more (and the change lasts at least four consecutive weeks)

-- Your usual working hours change from less than 16 hours a week to more than 16 hours a week
+- your usual working hours change from less than 16 hours a week to more than 16 hours a week

-- Your usual working hours change from less than 30 hours a week to 30 or more.
-For couples with children, it is your joint working hours that count towards the 30 hours.
+- your usual working hours change from less than 30 hours a week to 30 or more.
+For couples with children, it is your joint working hours that count towards the 30 hours

 It's worth telling HMRC within three months of a change of circumstances which increases your award, as usually awards can only be backdated by up to three months.